 10. “Thy Will,” Hillary Scott and the Scott Family

 Lady A‘s Hillary Scott recorded this song with her family, and included it on the 2016 Love Remains album, recorded by Hillary Scott & the Scott Family.
-The song was inspired after Hillary and her husband, Chris Tyrrell, suffered a devastating miscarriage after the birth of their oldest daughter, Eisele.
+The song was inspired after Scott and her husband, Chris Tyrrell, suffered a devastating miscarriage after the birth of their oldest daughter, Eisele.

 “It was my honest conversation with God about, why do bad things happen?”
-Hillary said (via The Boot).
+Scott said (via The Boot).
 “But, ultimately, I trust Your will for my life and that it’s all going to be okay.
 So being able to write that song was such a part of the healing process for me in the beginning.
 And now even more so, with it being out and having people’s feedback in their own lives and the stories that they are sharing with me and how this song is touching them.”

 “Thy Will” won a Grammy Award for Best Contemporary Christian Music Performance/Song.